mmheller/mdEditorFileInjector/README.md

 # mdEditorFileInjector
-Script to perform bulk edits to mdEditor files by injecting mdJSON content

-Date: 11/28/2017

 Purpose: to perform bulk edits to mdEditor files by injecting mdJSON content.  mdEditor files are files exported from the mdEditor web application (mdeditor.org).
 More information on mdJSON can be found at https://github.com/adiwg/mdJson-schemas.

 System Requirements: Python.exe (tested with Python 2.7)